Sleep Apnea (cont.)

 Viewers share their comments

-Sleep Apnea - Experience Question: Please share your experience with sleep apnea.
+Sleep Apnea - Experience Question: Were you or your partner diagnosed with sleep apnea?
+Please share your experience.